eascodes/newprojectguide/README.md

 Create new repo on GitHub & git clone it in the terminal.

 ## 2. Set up webpack
 Open new project folder & set up Webpack following <a href="https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page" target="_blank">these instructions</a> (everything in step 1) from the Odin Project restaurant project.
+To load CSS, follow <a href="https://webpack.js.org/guides/asset-management/#loading-css" target="_blank">these instructions</a>.
  Run `npx webpack --watch` so you don't have to rerun webpack every time you make a change.

 To run web server, navigate to project directory in the terminal and run: